arnav-deep/StaySafe/README.md

 The app was developed initially in November 2019, as part of the project 'Safty and Security in IIITDM Jabalpur' by [Arnav Deep](https://github.com/arnav-deep), [Shivam Dubey](https://github.com/shushvam) and [Kaushal Sharma](https://github.com/shkaushal).

 ## License
-MIT License.
+GNU GENERAL PUBLIC LICENSE Version 2

-© November 2019.
+Arnav Deep © November 2019.
 All rights reserved.